CloudM-Migrate/documentation/Engineering-Reference/GoogleDestinationAO.md

 Migrate appointment attachments to the specified folder when 'Migrate Attachments' is enabled.

-Change Conditions: If no folder is specified, attachments will go to the Drive root.
+Change Conditions: If no folder is specified attachments will go to the Drive root.

 ---
 ## Document